Scott Estes

 Scholarship

 Dr. Estes’ professional interests are in research, instructional methods, curriculum development, teacher professional growth, and supervision of educational programs.
 His research has focused primarily on instructional practice.
-He looks forward to more opportunities to research and write independently as well as with colleagues.
+He looks forward to future opportunities to research and write both independently and with colleagues.

 Service